vishal-android-freak/React-Resources/all-about-redux.md

 ```

 ## Redux process in a nutshell
 Every component or event showing a wish to change the `state`, has to ***dispatch*** an `action` which is accepted by a `reducer` function which has been given the powers of modifying the state of the application.
 Every reducer function should be a **pure function**.
+But wait, what is a pure function?

 ## What are Pure Functions?